Arrested For Drunk Driving?

 A DUI conviction can impact your future for years.
-Having the experienced legal representation from a qualified Tallahassee DUI defense attorney at Jansen and Davis, P.A. will help protect your personal freedom and the rights you deserve.
-The team at Jansen and Davis, P.A. is ready to craft your defense the moment you retain our services.
+Having experienced legal representation from a qualified Tallahassee DUI defense attorney at Jansen & Davis, P.A., will help protect your personal freedom and the rights you deserve.
+The team at Jansen & Davis, P.A., is ready to craft your defense the moment you retain our services.
 There are many reasons why you can benefit from the legal aid that is offered at our firm.

 - 24/7 availability for clients